 So, what’s an insurance reciprocal, exactly?

-Another big difference between a reciprocal and insurance company is that we are non-profit.
-Premiums stay in the program, and are either paid out in losses or used to build equity for subscribers.
-SUMAssure is regulated by the Saskatchewan Superintendent of Insurance to make sure the program has enough assets to cover subscribers’ needs.
+Premiums collected are used to purchase excess insurance above the self-insurance limit, cover administrative costs, pay out losses, or used to build equity for members.
+Just like other insurance companies, SUMAssure is regulated by the Saskatchewan Superintendent of Insurance to make sure the program has enough assets to cover member’s losses.

-Visit the Why SUMAssure page to get all the details on why SUMAssure is the best choice for Saskatchewan’s urban municipalities.
+Visit the Why SUMAssure page to get all the details on why SUMAssure is the best choice for Saskatchewan communities.

 SUMAssure is committed to these fundamental principles and beliefs.
 They guide our behaviours, decision-making processes, actions, programs and services:

-We make every effort to meet the needs of our subscribers.
+We make every effort to meet the needs of our members.

-We work in partnership with our subscribers and strategic partners.
+We work in partnership with our members and partners.

 We are a progressive and dynamic organization open to new ideas.

 SUMAssure is governed by The Saskatchewan Insurance Act and managed by the SUMAssure Management Board.
-Board members serve a two-year term and must be from a subscribing municipality.
+Board members serve a two-year term and must be from a member municipality.

-Jennifer Thompson, Vice-Chair / CAO, Town of Lanigan
+Kim Gartner, Chair / CAO, Town of Macklin

-Glenn George*, Treasurer / Councillor, City of Melfort
+Glenn George, Vice-Chair* / Mayor, City of Melfort

 Elections for four of the board positions take place at the SUMAssure Annual General Meeting.
-Subscribing municipalities will receive a call for nominations ahead of the meeting.
-Three board members are appointed by SUMA (noted with an asterisk above).
+Member municipalities will receive a call for nominations ahead of the meeting.
+Three board members are nominated by SUMA (noted with an asterisk above).